 What goes well with blueberry muffins?

 What goes well with blueberry muffins?
 Lots of things!
-Blueberries have a sweet taste, making them delicious with just about any topping.
+Blueberries taste sweet, making them delicious with just about any topping.

 Many people enjoy blueberry muffins on their own for breakfast or as an afternoon snack, but they also make a great dessert when served warm and topped with whipped cream.